SteveDeJongh/LS_180/review.md

 **Modality:** Modality refers to wether or not a relationship is required.
 This can be done using foreign key constraints, indicating that if a value is to be used in 1 table, it must be present in the other table.
 In crows foot notation, this is identified as a (1) if it is required, or a (0) if the relationship is optional.

+### Relationships (1:1, 1:M, M:M)

+**One-To-One**

+One-to-one relationships are very rare in the real world.
+This would be a situation where a tables primary key is the same for another row of data in a different table and uses the same primary key.
+The construct of a one-to-one relationship is very similar to a one-to-many.

+**One-To-Many**

+A One-to-many relationship is when a reference to one entity can be used multiple times by another entity.
+We do this by adding a foreign key to the many side which typically would reference the primary key of the one side.
+With certain applications this can remove repeated data, and avoid instances of update anomaly, insertion anomaly, and deletion anomaly.

+**Many-To-Many**

 4. Be able to draw database diagrams using crow's foot notation.